suhabb/JsonQ/README.md

 ```
 ## Getting Started JsonQ DSL

+1. Open eclipse and ensure Text file encoding is set to UTF-8 from Windows->Preferences->General->Workspace.
-1. Open eclipse ,import project by using below git uri.
+2. Import project by using below git uri.
       https://github.com/suhabb/JsonDSL.git
 2. Go to project ``uk.ac.kcl.course.JsonDSL`` and Run ->Eclipse Runtime instance.
 3. This should open new runtime instance of eclipse.